strelec/MemoryBeast/README.md

 MemoryBeast
 ===========

+MemoryBeast enables you to explore your big JSON and XML documents with SQL statements.
+It is really fast, but moreover, it can utilize all the cores of your processor.
+What is more, it can scale to multiple computers / servers.

-Amazingly fast in-memory distributed (map-reduce) SQL-like data storage.
-It consists of multiple server instances, written in C++ for speed and memory efficency and one Ruby instance connecting them all together, distributing tasks.
+It is very easy to use and written in C++ for speed and memory efficiency.

-In terms of classic map-reduce paradigm, you could say the clusters are map and ruby frontend is the reduce.
-The ruby frontend is also in charge of dispatching the data to all the instances.
+Try it out!
+We currently have stable 1.0 version.

 Limitations
 ---

 - Inability to join multiple JSON files together.
-You can have multiple tables (for multiple users / datasets), but you can only select from one at the time.
+You can have multiple tables available at once (for multiple users / datasets), but you can only select from one at the time.
 - Insert only (warehousing).
 No deletions or updates.

 Server